geoadmin/mf-geoadmin3/chsdi/static/doc/source/services/sdiservices.rst

   inform us in advance.
 * *MapProxy* uses the `Proj.4 <http://trac.osgeo.org/proj/>`_ library internaly to transform between datum, except for the reframe from
   **LV03/MN03** tiles which is *NTv2* grid based (`CHENyx06 <http://www.swisstopo.admin.ch/internet/swisstopo/en/home/products/software/products/chenyx06.html>`_)
-* Source for these reprojected tiles are the *native* **LV03/MN03** one.
-The only exception beeing *ch.kantone.cadastralwebmap-farbe* using a WMS service as its source.
+* Source for these reprojected tiles are the *native* **LV03/MN03** ones.
+The only exception is *ch.kantone.cadastralwebmap-farbe* that uses a WMS service as its source.
-* Note all layer are available at all scales.
+* Note that all layers are available at all scales.
 You have to check for which **tileMatrixSets** a particuliar layer is defined.
 Your WMTS client may either stretch the tiles from the last available level or display nothing.

 Example